-ComputerWe expect everyone to use all our tools responsibly.
+Computer Usage We expect everyone to use all our tools responsibly.
+While the district uses firewalls and monitoring software, it is also the responsibility of the students to ensure that equipment is used as intended.
 The school's computers are intended for school related learning activities only.
-Playing games, instant messaging, personal e-mailing, and other non-educational usage is forbidden.
+Playing games, messaging, personal e-mailing, and other non-educational usage is forbidden.
 Computer fraud, cheating, inappropriate language, and inappropriate behavior relative to the use of computers, software, and related media will be dealt with seriously.
-This includes, but is not limited to:

-- copying software - reading and/or sending inappropriate material - communicating messages related to drugs, sex, alcohol, and/or violence
+This includes, but is not limited to: • copying software • reading, searching for or sending inappropriate material communicating messages related to drugs, sex, alcohol, and/or violence logging into a device as someone else and communicating as that person